Nikhil216/silly-json-parser/README.md

 # sily-json-parser

 This is attempt at writing a JSON parser in hopes of learning about lexers and parsers.
+As far as I know, this follows the json specification.
+The style followed here is the one used by [Elm](https://elm-lang.org/docs/style-guide).

 ## Overview